IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 You can define the metadata blocks available to authors within a Dataverse collection.

-The metadata blocks that are available with a default Dataverse installation are in :download:`define-metadatablocks.json <../_static/api/define-metadatablocks.json>` (also shown below) and you should download this file and edit it to meet your needs.
+The metadata blocks that are available with a default Dataverse installation are in ``define-metadatablocks.json`` located at ``/_static/api/define-metadatablocks.json`` (also shown below) and you should download this file and edit it to meet your needs.
 Please note that the "citation" metadata block is required.
 You must have "EditDataverse" permission on the Dataverse collection.

 .. literalinclude:: ../_static/api/define-metadatablocks.json